|PLATFORMS||PC/Steam, Xbox One, Playstation 4 (Reviewed)|

 If you have the choice – avoid the Dreamcast port of the game.
 The newer ports are much better, although the PS2/360 versions are considered by most to be the best all around.

 The game plays great.
 Very smooth and fluid.
 Specials are simple to pull off, as are both levels of Super moves.
 There are plenty of characters to choose from [14 total, including the Boss and sub boss characters.].
+Quite possibly one of the easiest SNK games to just pick up and play.

 A small cast by today’s standards, but pretty sizable for 1999/2000.